nncntb9/Achievement-3-SQL-Project/README.md

 ## Tools
 Use SQL, Tableu, and Excel as is neccessary.
 ## Output
-The repository has SQl queries and results (Exercise 1-10) for key business questions for Rockbuster Stealth.
+The repository has SQl queries and results (Exercise 1-10) for key business questions for Rockbuster Stealth as detailed hereunder:

 View vizualization [here](https://public.tableau.com/app/profile/innocent.bayai/viz/Ex3_10Visualizations/Top10Countries)